kiwi0fruit/knitty/knitty.md

 Notable options:

 * `eval=True`, `eval=False`: whether to execute the code chunk.
-As well as all other chunk options is can be set is yaml metadata section:
+As well as all other chunk options, default for all chunks `eval` option can be set is yaml metadata section:

 ```yaml
 ---